sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 # Objectives of the Manual

-The proposed manual has several objectives.
+The proposed manual has several objectives:

 * Standardize audit procedures across all local bodies.
 * Interpret statutory provisions in practical language.